-No person or company shall carry out any commercial activity at or from the Airport without a written agreement with the City of Santa Fe or the written consent of the Airport Manager, or their designee.
+No person or company shall carry out any commercial activity at or from the Airport without a written agreement with the City of Santa Fe or the written consent of the Airport Director, or their designee.
 This shall include:

-- 1. any flight on which passengers or cargo is carried for hire; - 2. any distribution or provision of food and beverages, retail merchandise, and other services whether provided free or for sale to the end user; - 3. any rental car and other ground transportation services; - 4. all other revenue-producing activity.
+- 1. any flight school operating under CFR Part 141; - 2. any air carrier operating under CFR Part 121; - 3. any based air carrier operation under CFR Part 135; - 4. any distribution or provision of food and beverages, retail merchandise, and other services whether provided free or for sale to the end user; - 5. any rental car and other ground transportation services; - 6. all other revenue-producing activities.